 We like to get to know our clients so they consider us a trusted source of help with all of their tax concerns — and they talk with us before they make what could be a costly mistake.
 In our first meeting with new clients, we take the time to review previous tax returns and ask lots of questions to help us prepare an accurate, current return.
 We will ask clients to complete a questionnaire about income and potential deductions.
 We also require you to sign an Engagement Letter.
 This spells out our responsibilities to you as well as your responsibilities in helping us prepare an accurate return for you.

 Our standard is that every tax return is treated with the same care and concern that we use in our own returns.
 That means that if something appears to be wrong or missing, we’ll contact you.
-We get to know our clients, learning about their lives to identify possible tax issues or opportunities.
+Learning about the lives of our clients helps us identify possible tax issues or opportunities.
 We stay current on the rules and will work to get you the largest honest refund possible.
 We won’t fill your head with a lot of confusing jargon, and we won’t put you into a position that we cannot defend.
-We’ll keep your data secure.
 And we’ll do all of this at a fair price.